Did You Know?

 1980s Supports Representation on ETF and RRC

-Throughout the 1980s, WREA supported annuitant representation on the ETF Board and the RRC.
+Throughout the 1980s, WREA supported annuitant representation on the Employee Trust Funds (ETF) Board and the Retirement Research Committee (RRC).

 1979 Supports Automatic Dividend